Skip to main content

 A lot of amazing projects in Tanzania are funded by the Peace Corps Partnership Program.
 Past projects include Science, Technology, Engineering and Mathematics (STEM), Shika na Mikono (Hands On Science), classroom construction/renovation, microfinance, agribusiness, business education, and artisan collectives.
 Others include, English language training, upgrading/construction of school laboratory and library, agriculture projects target areas such as community food production systems, pesticide safety, crop production, animal husbandry, apiculture, agriculture marketing, farm economics, and formation of agricultural cooperatives, environmental conservation and ecotourism.

-Today, projects like STEM is Government of Tanzania top priority than ever.
+Now more than ever, projects like STEM are Government of Tanzania top priority.
 Tanzania struggles to meet the growing demand for STEM professionals and students rarely see the practical application of science in their lives or have the confidence to pursue Science, Mathematics, Chemistry, and Physics.
-STEM address challenges related to science subjects through cross-gender teamwork, shows students that everyone, regardless of gender, has a place in STEM and can succeed by working together.
+STEM address challenges related to science subjects through teamwork and shows students that everyone, boys and girls alike, has a place in STEM and can succeed by working together.